REI Co-op Traverse 70 Review

 This pack pays a weight penalty for all of its additional features but otherwise scores solidly, keeping it nestled amongst the pack.

 The design elements of this pack that increase its comfort are good ideas; they just need a little refinement.
 The waist belt has two types of padding on the inside face: softer and form-fitting on the top and bottom and firmer in the middle.
 This middle section is also recessed, we think so that the whole belt can "cradle" the iliac crest (the protruding part of your pelvis).
 It's a nice design, but our testers found that the firmer foam and rougher mesh of the middle strip were both somewhat abrasive after a few miles.

 Similarly, the lumbar foam support is helpful, but it also reduces the margin for error in terms of pack adjustment.
 Too high or too low and it's just uncomfortable in the long run.
 The shoulder straps sit well and have a thicker-than-average amount of padding.

 The suspension of this pack is reliable but could be a little bit more robust.
-The trampoline back panel is capable at conforming to your back, but it doesn't sit nearly as far off of the pack body as the Osprey Aether AG 60, Osprey Atmos 65 or even the Osprey Rook 65 which means that extra-heavy loads may dig in and ventilation decreases.
+The trampoline back panel is capable of conforming to your back, but it doesn't sit nearly as far off of the pack body as some others which means that extra-heavy loads may dig in and ventilation decreases.

 The waist belt also slightly rotates as you step, shifting pack weight accordingly.
-It's not nearly as effective as the all-star Arc'Teryx Bora AR 63, but our testers did notice that this pack provided more balance than one with a static waist belt.
+It's not nearly as effective as a true active suspension, but our testers did notice that this pack provided more balance than one with a static waist belt.
 It may make for a sweatier experience, but we do like the width of the belt as well.